These questions and answers might help you decide which resources to use when researching your family history.

 5. How much can I research on your website?

 We have various online databases covering a wide variety of subjects.
 The Scottish Book Trade Index and Scots abroad databases may be useful for genealogy.
-You can also consult our main catalogue online.
+You can also use Library Search.
 We are constantly adding to our online collections — see our Scottish emigration web feature, for example —so you should check our website regularly for any additions.
 External family history databases such as FamilySearch and Scotland's People may also be of interest to you.

 6. How much research can you do for me?